Portuguese Empire: World War I

-Decolonization (1954–1999)
+Decolonisation and decline (1954–1999)

-In the wake of World War II, decolonization movements began to gain momentum in the empires of the European powers.
+In the wake of World War II, decolonisation movements began to gain momentum in the empires of the European powers.
 The ensuing Cold War also created instabilities among Portuguese overseas populations, as the United States and Soviet Union vied to increase their spheres of influence.
 Following the granting of independence to India by Britain in 1947, and the decision by France to allow its enclaves in India to be incorporated into the newly independent nation, pressure was placed on Portugal to do the same.
 This was resisted by António de Oliveira Salazar, who had taken power in 1933.
 Salazar rebuffed a request in 1950 by Indian Prime Minister Jawaharlal Nehru to return the enclaves, viewing them as integral parts of Portugal.
 The following year, the Portuguese constitution was amended to change the status of the colonies to overseas provinces.
 In 1954, a local uprising resulted in the overthrow of the Portuguese authorities in the Indian enclave of Dadra and Nagar Haveli.
 The existence of the remaining Portuguese colonies in India became increasingly untenable and Nehru enjoyed the support of almost all the Indian domestic political parties as well as the Soviet Union and its allies.
 In 1961, shortly after an uprising against the Portuguese in Angola, Nehru ordered the Indian Army into Goa, Daman and Diu, which were quickly captured and formally annexed the following year.
-Salazar refused to recognize the transfer of sovereignty, believing the territories to be merely occupied.
+Salazar refused to recognise the transfer of sovereignty, considering the territories merely occupied.
 The Province of Goa continued to be represented in the Portuguese National Assembly until 1974.

 The outbreak of violence in February 1961 in Angola was the beginning of the end of Portugal's empire in Africa.
 Portuguese army officers in Angola held the view that it would be incapable of dealing militarily with an outbreak of guerilla warfare and therefore that negotiations should begin with the independence movements.
 However, Salazar publicly stated his determination to keep the empire intact, and by the end of the year, 50,000 troops had been stationed there.
 The same year, the tiny Portuguese fort of São João Baptista de Ajudá in Ouidah, a remnant of the West African slave trade, was annexed by the new government of Dahomey (now Benin) that had gained its independence from France.
 Unrest spread from Angola to Guinea, which rebelled in 1963, and Mozambique in 1964.
+Oil deposits found of the coast of Cabinda in the 1966 were used to fund the wars against independence movements.

-According to one historian, Portuguese rulers were unwilling to meet the demands of their colonial subjects (unlike other European powers) in part because Portuguese elites believed that "Portugal lacked the means to conduct a successful "exit strategy" (akin to the "neocolonial" approach followed by the British, the French, or the Belgians)" and in part due to the lack of "a free and open debate [in Salazar's dictatorial state] on the costs of upholding an empire against the anti-colonial consensus that had prevailed in the United Nations since the early 1960s".
+According to one historian, Portuguese rulers were unwilling to meet the demands of their colonial subjects in part because Portuguese elites believed that "Portugal lacked the means to conduct a successful "exit strategy" (akin to the "neocolonial" approach followed by the British, the French, or the Belgians)" and in part due to the lack of "a free and open debate [in Salazar's dictatorial state] on the costs of upholding an empire against the anti-colonial consensus that had prevailed in the United Nations since the early 1960s".